camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 access all process/case variables which are available in the scope of the calling task.
 The variables are provided through a read-only variable context.

-As a shorthand process/case variables can be directly referenced by name in expressions.
-For example if a process variable `foo` exists, then this variable can be used in an input expression, input entry and output entry by its name.
+As a shorthand, process/case variables can be directly referenced by name in expressions.
+For example, if a process variable `foo` exists, then this variable can be used in an input expression, input entry and output entry by its name.